massifrg/pandoc-export-index/README.md

 The value of `ids_prefixes` is a JSON object where keys are the index names and values are the corresponding prefixes.

+## Adding (subsets of indices) in the metadata of a document

+TODO: script `put_indices_in_metadata.lua`

 ## Version

-The current version is 0.5.0 (2025, February 7th).
+The current version is 0.5.1 (2025, February 10th).

 ## Changelog

+- Version 0.5.1: added filter to put indices in the metadata of a document;
+                 logging through `pandoc.log`.

 - Version 0.5.0: added support for multiple levels in general, and for multiple levels/indices in ICML.

-## Aknowledgements

-This software

-- provides custom writers and filters for [Pandoc](https://pandoc.org);

-- and makes use of William Lupton's [logging.lua](https://github.com/pandoc-ext/logging) module.